user512/note_DBC/README.md

 # note_DBC

-This is a notepad for some lecture
+This is a notepad for some lectures.